CCA-Public/digital-archives-manual/guides/administration.md

 After ingests started via Automation Tools finish successfully, they must be deleted from the Transfer Source (in this case, `/mnt/incoming/auto-transfers/`) manually.
 This must be done by a user with `sudo` permissions, e.g. `sudo rm -rf /path/to/transfer/`. **Be careful when deleting files with sudo, as it is very easy to accidentally delete files you did not intend to delete**.

-Tim wrote some code for the Automation Tools repository that will automatically delete transfer source files after a successful ingest if the `transfer-script.sh` script is run with a `--delete` flag.
+Tessa wrote some code for the Automation Tools repository that will automatically delete transfer source files after a successful ingest if the `transfer-script.sh` script is run with a `--delete` flag.
 This code is [currently being reviewed](https://github.com/artefactual/automation-tools/pull/44) - if the pull request is accepted and merged, it would remove the need for manually cleaning up after successful Automation Tools ingests.

 <a name="autotoolsfailure"></a>
 ## Responding to failed Automation Tools ingests